efowel/terraform-assign/README.md

 ![Diagram image](docs/General-Diagram.png)

 ### Migration Changes and Improvments
-* The General Structure Diagram can be also use for EKS, ECS implemenation
+* The General Structure Diagram can be also used for EKS, ECS implemenation
 * Nginx-Reverse-Proxy removed to be replaced by ALB
 * All Instances are in autoscaling spread to all AZ should be minimum of 2 for HA
 * Data Resources redis and mysql configured in multi AZ minimum of 2 for HA